Modeling the ferroelectric phase transition in barium titanate with DFT accuracy and converged sampling: Methods

 \subsection{$\text{r}^2\text{SCAN}$ ML potential}

 All the ML models discussed in this work were constructed using the SOAP-GAP method \cite{bart+10prl} as implemented in the \texttt{librascal} package \cite{musil_efficient_2021}, using a set of reference energies and atomic forces as target properties.
 In our previous work, reference energies and forces were extracted from DFT calculations that were performed using the PBEsol functional \cite{gigli_thermodynamics_2022}.
 This model did not reproduce the experimental critical transition temperatures so for this work we constructed a new model using reference energies and forces calculated with the more accurate $\text{r}^2$SCAN~functional \cite{furness_accurate_2020}.
 Our original dataset includes structures sampled across the cubic paraelectric and all the ferroelectric phases.
 Furthermore, the numbers of tetragonal and cubic structures in this data set are comparable.
-We thus built our training set by randomly-selecting $500$ structures from our original dataset and performing single-point DFT calculations with this functional, as implemented in VASP \cite{VASP}.
+The training set used in this work was built by randomly-selecting $500$ structures from this original dataset and performing single-point DFT calculations using the $\text{r}^2$SCAN~functional, as implemented in VASP \cite{VASP}.
 We use $450$ structures from this dataset for the fitting procedure and retained $50$ for testing.
 Parity plots and the learning curve for the resulting ML model predictions on the test set are shown in figures \ref{fig:ML-parity-plots} and \ref{fig:lc-GAP-model}.
 These figures illustrate that the ML validation error for the new model is comparable to that of our old PBEsol model.
 There is even a slight improvement on the force predictions (see also table \ref{table:RMSEs}).
 Notably, we obtain this level of accuracy in spite of the fact that only one third of the structures of the original PBEsol dataset were used to train the $\text{r}^2$SCAN model.
 This dramatic improvement in the efficiency of the training of the SOAP-GAP model is due to the recent implementation of linear system solvers with improved numerical stability using the QR decomposition \cite{numerical_recipes,foster09a} in \texttt{librascal}.
-We stress that the final $\text{r}^2\text{SCAN}$ ML model was fitted directly to the $\text{r}^2\text{SCAN}$ DFT data.
-No $\delta$-learning scheme \cite{Lilienfeld2015} was used to fit a baseline model on the PBEsol data.
-During an initial investigation we found that validation errors were larger when we used $\delta$-learning on the PBEsol baseline.
-Closer fits were obtained when we fitted the $\text{r}^2\text{SCAN}$ energies and forces directly.
-This result is unusual and may be the result of the different treatments for long range forces in the two functionals.
-Such differences are difficult to fit with $\delta$-learning as our machine learning model does not use descriptors that describe long-range structural features.
-Details of the DFT calculations and the hyperparameters used in the ML model fitting are provided in the supplemental material.